-Install Percona Server for MySQL from Percona RPM repository¶
+Install from Percona Software repository¶

 Ready-to-use packages are available from the Percona Server for MySQL software repositories and the download page.
 The Percona yum repository supports popular RPM-based operating systems.
 The easiest way to install the Percona RPM repository is to install an RPM that configures yum and installs the Percona GPG key.